rodrigosantosms/azure-subscription-migration/README.md

 All data is saved in .csv format in a folder in your $home/CloudDrive folder.
 Folder name is your SubscriptionID.

-## Step2 - Restoring RBAC permissions
+## Step 2 - Restoring RBAC permissions

 After you have exported the RBAC state and full inventory, and migrated your subscription to the target Tenant, it is time to restore the RBAC assignments.
+This script assumes that you already recreated all Users, Groups and Management Groups structure already using the same names.
+If that is not the case, open the .CSV files with Excel, do the necessary changes, upload the modified file back to the CloudShell Drive and execute the following steps:

 1. Open the Azure Portal, open the Cloud Shell and Select "PowerShell" mode
 2. Execute the following commands: